Skip to main content

 Deep Michigan Tax Tribunal Experience

 We don't dabble in property tax appeals — it's all we do.
 For nearly two decades, EPTA has represented Michigan commercial property owners before the Tax Tribunal, delivering real savings through experience, relationships, and focused expertise.
+Explore our services to see the full range of what we offer.
 Our team combines deep knowledge of Michigan assessment law with established relationships across dozens of municipalities, enabling us to negotiate effectively on your behalf.
 We work on contingency, so our incentives are fully aligned with yours — we only get paid when you see real tax savings.
 See what our clients say about the results we've achieved across Michigan.

 01Nearly 20 years practicing before the Michigan Tax Tribunal